Ukraine war latest: US to send additional $400 million in military aid

 - Russia drafts 318,000 men for its war against Ukraine, according to Putin.

 The U.S. Department of Defense announced on Nov.
-4 it will send Ukraine $400 million more in military aid, which includes contracts for 1,100 Phoenix Ghost drones, funding to refurbish 45 tanks and an additional 40 riverine boats, among other systems.
+4 it will send Ukraine $400 million more in military aid, which includes contracts for 1,100 Phoenix Ghost drones, 45 refurbished T-72 tanks, and refurbishment of 250 HAWK surface-to-air missiles for eventual transfer to Ukraine, among other systems.

 The package also includes funds to refurbish Hawk surface-to-air anti-aircraft missiles that are used for defense against Iranian-made drones that Russia is using to attack Ukraine.